rajdeep24/weather-dashboard/README.md

 ## License

-Please feel free to use the source code as you please.
+Please feel free to use the source code as you please.git

 ---